How can you become a millionaire?

 These programs cost money, but the investment has paid off in spades.

-The next step to millions ties into step number six.
+The next step to making millions, ties into step number six.
 My wife and I are super selective when it comes to who we spend our time with as well as who our kids spend their time with.

 Unfortunately, the opposite is also true.
 When you surround yourself with people who aren’t actively trying to improve their lives, it’s equally contagious.
 Worse, it’s toxic.